Kuirau Park Flea Market (Weekly)

 their itinerary or whether their tour operator wanted to give them some

 authentic local flavour?

 Whatever the reason I think it's great for the visitor to be able to mix and mingle with locals.

-Since then I have seen it happen again so it's not just a one-off.
+Since then I have seen it happen again, and again, so it's not a one-off.

 If you are going to be visiting the flea market you may like to have a look at further information about Kuirau Park.
 It's a great place to have a wander through the geothermal areas and gardens.

 Where: Kuirau Park car of Kuirau and Pukuatua Streets.
 See google map further down.